sveinungf/spreadcheetah/README.md

 That means worksheets from left to right, rows from top to bottom, and row cells from left to right.
 This allows for creating spreadsheet files in a streaming manner, while also keeping a low memory footprint.

-Styling support is currently very limited, and formulas are not yet supported.
-This is planned for future releases.
+Most basic spreadsheet functionality is supported, such as cells with different data types, basic styling, and formulas.
+More advanced functionality is planned for future releases.

 ## How to install
 SpreadCheetah is available as a [NuGet package](https://www.nuget.org/packages/SpreadCheetah).
 The NuGet package targets both .NET Standard 2.0 and .NET Standard 2.1.